asu-cis-capstone/infusion/README.md

 - Modified HTML pages and added hyperlinks that allow user navigate between chart, initiatives and activity pages

 #### Version 1.0
--Completed all HTML pages and linked all 124 pages up properly -Tested every possible Hyperlink combination for possible failures -Completed and uploaded version 1.0 test documents -Planned Presentation and comitted to plans.
+- Completed all HTML pages and linked all 124 pages up properly
+- Tested every possible Hyperlink combination for possible failures
+- Completed and uploaded version 1.0 test documents
+- Planned Presentation and comitted to plans.